Part II: History of Fort Ross-Seaview Area

 1985-1986, the grapes were sold to Felton Empire in the Santa Cruz Mountains.
 Small lots of Pinot Noir and

 Riesling were also sold to Sea Ridge Winery.
-Begging in 1986 and continuing until 2000, grapes were sold to Robert Stemmler and practically all of Stemmler Pinot Noir releases were 100% Bohan Vineyard fruit.
+Beginning in 1986 and continuing until 2000, grapes were sold to Robert Stemmler and practically all of Stemmler Pinot Noir releases were 100% Bohan Vineyard fruit.
 The

 Riesling in the vineyard was grafted over to Merlot and performed beautifully on the site.
 Merlot grapes were